chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 * where the value of `nii2.dim[7] = 248488` is the data size in floats which is equal to `4*248488=993952` in bytes.
 The XML is thus embedded in the extent section between the header and the data.
 It is this section that the cifti-matlab library reads to determine exactly how the surface and volume models are set up.

 * Run **Section B** to explore the CIFTI XML file in a matlab structure and in a browser.
-Notice that like the gifti overlay this cifti overlay has data for both cortices in a `cdata` structure.
+Notice that like the gifti overlay this cifti overlay has data for both cortices in a `cdata` structure which can be accessed as `ciiall.cdata`

         >> ciiall